Introduction

 Terminology

-As you’ve seen on the previous page, there were many similar beliefs and practices across Indigenous peoples before Europeans arrived.
-Variations in lifestyle and culture often grew out of the different environments in which the peoples lived.
-All had strong spiritual beliefs and a definite system of social organization.
+As you've read about in the eBook, Indigenous peoples had vibrant communities.
+They had their own forms of governance, science, inventions, knowledges, social structures and spirituality.
 Most were quite nomadic, getting food from hunting and gathering.
 Some, like the Haudenosaunee and Wendat, were agricultural and, therefore, settled in one place for a longer time.

-It is respectful to use appropriate terminology when talking about First Nations peoples and their history.
+It is respectful to use appropriate terminology when talking about First Nations, Inuit and Métis peoples, their histories, communities and nations.

 As you move through the course, the correct language will become familiar.
 However, as you get started, you may wonder which terms are correct.